nbry/nbry/README.md

 <a href="https://www.linkedin.com/in/nmwbryant/"><img src="https://img.shields.io/badge/LinkedIn--_.svg?style=social&logo=linkedin" alt="Nathan Bryant LinkedIn"></a>

 ## About Me:
 Hi there!
-I'm a backend software engineer who recently started at Smartcar!
+I'm a backend software engineer at Smartcar!

 **I'm at my happiest when I am:**
 - 🌲 Hiking!